How to Create Custom AutoFill Lists in Excel 2016

 Select the OK button twice, the first time to close the Custom Lists dialog box and the second to close the Excel Options dialog box.

-If you don’t have the entries for your custom list entered anywhere in the worksheet, skip Step 4 and instead take three additional steps.
+If you don’t have the entries for your custom list entered anywhere in the worksheet, you have to follow the second and third steps listed previously and then take these three additional steps instead:

 Click the List Entries box and then type each of the entries for the custom list in the order in which they are to be entered in successive cells of a worksheet.